 But now this virtualization is considered expensive for the applications because the more we are moving into the future, the more numbers of applications are produced.
 So supporting multiple OS on a single server is doable but expensive concerning the memory, storage and cumbersome OS processes consumptions that sometimes make you forced to buy another hardware with another VMWARE and OS licenses.

 Containers are the new technology which has decreased the cost and anomalies of the OS based Virtualization.
 The container came with the concept of having a stripped-down very lightweight version of the OS along with the product or application.

-This new technology has made two significant effects in the development world
+This new technology has made few significant effects in the development world

 - Now developer does not need to worry about the environment where his application will run, e.g., OS, File system, drives, etc. The container itself has a lightweight version of the OS with its filesystem along with the application.

 - The developer can run many instances of his application within one OS regardless if it is virtual or physical.
 Each container acts like a process independently which has its file system and OS.

 - You can create a Docker image where you can define the OS, application and its prerequisites within the file system.
 The container process is the runtime version of the image.

 Virtual-box is the technology which is used by the Docker to create multiple containers.
 Due to this technique, I can run two different nodes within one host or machine or VM.
 I can release them to the production server without any hard configuration or environmental changes required in the host OS.
 So the production and testing server needs only Docker engine and rest of the thing will be taken care of by the product’s image and its runtime version “Container.”